davebaldwin/Dmenu/README.md

 One thing I noticed in the simulator is if the ANIM_TIME constant is made 0.2 then there are drawing errors but on the actual watch there are none.

-There are no copyright or licensing terms and you are free to use it as you wish, but at your own risk.

 A rather trivial app is included to demonstrate its use.

 == LICENCE